hpaulj/argparse_issues/argparse.rst

    has a single method, :meth:`~ArgumentParser.add_parser`, which takes a command name and any :class:`ArgumentParser` constructor arguments, and returns an :class:`ArgumentParser` object that can be modified as usual.

+   Description of parameters:

+   * title - title for the sub-parser group in help output; by default "subcommands" if description is provided, otherwise uses title for positional arguments

+   * description - description for the sub-parser group in help output, by default None

+   * prog - usage information that will be displayed with sub-command help, by default the name of the program and any positional arguments before the subparser argument

+   * parser_class - class which will be used to create sub-parser instances, by default the class of the current parser (e.g. ArgumentParser)

+   * dest - name of the attribute under which sub-command name will be stored; by default None and no value is stored

+   * help - help for sub-parser group in help output, by default None

+   * metavar - string presenting available sub-commands in help; by default it is None and presents sub-commands in form {cmd1, cmd2, ..}

    Some example usage::